 Global Adjustment and Peak Demand Factor

-For example, if a Class A customer is assessed to be responsible for one per cent of Ontario's coincident peak demand for the five highest hours of a set base period, they will be charged for one per cent of total GA costs through the next adjustment, or billing period.
+For example, if a Class A customer is assessed to contribute one per cent of Ontario's peak demand during the five peak hours (during which the Ontario demand was the highest in the base period), the customer will be charged for one per cent of the total monthly GA costs throughout the following adjustment period.

 ÷ |